 Educational Leadership and Policy Studies

 The Educational Leadership and Policy Studies (ELPS) department prepares courageous, visionary, and transformative leaders in educational settings at all levels of the education system.
 To achieve this, the program offers intensive, integrated academic and field-based experiences and competency-based learning to support students as they develop effective leadership competencies.
 National partnerships and memberships with the Carnegie Project on the Education Doctorate (CPED), Alliance to Reform Educational Leadership (AREL), University Council of Educational Administration (UCEA), Wallace Foundation, Carnegie Foundation, New York City Leadership Academy, Teach For America, Colorado Association of School Executives (CASE), and local school district partnerships help the program to continuously improve.
-The ELPS department is a CDE-approved provider of School Turnaround Leadership.
-Students within the department focus on leadership, policy studies, and research that are relevant and appropriate for meeting today's and tomorrow’s educational challenges.
+Students in the department focus on leadership, policy studies, and research relevant to meeting today's and tomorrow’s educational challenges.

-All of the degree programs in ELPS engage students in rigorous content, collaborative inquiry, and reflective practice within a tightly-connected cohort structure that intentionally builds learning communities and professional networks.
+All ELPS degree programs engage students in rigorous content, collaborative inquiry, and reflective practice within a tightly connected cohort structure that intentionally builds learning communities and professional networks.
 Faculty members partner with individuals, schools, districts, and organizations to build leadership capacity and improve all educational contexts.
-All components of ELPS programs incorporate the following practices to prepare students to generate new knowledge and expand career choices within the field of education.
+All components of the ELPS programs incorporate the following practices to prepare students to generate new knowledge and expand career choices within the field of education.

 Doctor of Philosophy (PhD) in Educational Leadership & Policy Studies

 The program consists of two years of foundational doctoral coursework (two courses/quarter) and a third year of coursework of research methodology and a specialized focus of study.
 The coursework in the initial two years of the program is offered in a doctoral cohort format alongside ELPS EdD students.
 This cohort structure builds a learning community of fellow educational leaders and scholars who support each other through coursework and research.
 PhD students complete a traditional five-chapter dissertation.
-In addition to the requirements for the degree, students have the option of completing a 300-hour administrative internship (requirement for Administrator License, Special Education Director License, and Gifted Education Director License).
+Students who complete the foundational leadership coursework are eligible to pursue administrative licensure.
+Licensure requirements, including the 300-hour administrative internship, are designed to be completed within the 90-credit doctoral program and do not require additional coursework beyond the degree.
 Applicants must hold a master's degree or a juris doctor.

 Program Accreditation